GerlechJen/Kickstarter-Analysis/README.md

 In performing analysis of outcomes based on goals, the objective was to be able to visualize the percentage of failed, successful and canceled plays based on the goal set for the campaign.
 A new sheet was created and labelled "Outcomes Based on Goals".
 Eight colums were created on this sheet with the following column headings: Goal, Number Successful, Number Failed, Number Canceled, Total Projects, Percentage Successful, Percentage Canceled and Percentage Failed.
 The Goal column had dollar ranges to enable the analysis to be made based on goal amount.
-Using COUNTIFS() function, the "Number Successful", "Number Failed", and "Number Canceled" columns were filled by filtering on the Kickstarter "outcome" column, on the "Goal" amount column using the range of goals created , and on the "Subcategory" column using "plays" as the criteria.
+Using COUNTIFS() function, the "Number Successful", "Number Failed", and "Number Canceled" columns were filled by filtering on the Kickstarter "outcome" column, on the goal-amount column using the range of goals created , and on the "Subcategory" column using "plays" as the criteria.
 The total projects column was obtained using the sum function on the number of successful, failed, and canceled projects for each row.The percentage of successful, failed, and canceled projects were then calculated for each row.

 Based on the data in the table, the line chart below was created to visualize the relationship between the goal-amount ranges and the percentage of successful, failed, or canceled projects.